-- Step #1.
-Meet with the person with whom you have the complaint and attempt to resolve the issue within two (2) weeks of the incident. - Step #2.
-If the concerns are not resolved in step one, an informal discussion should take place with the course lead teacher and/or Program Coordinator. - Step #3.
-If the concerns are not resolved in step #2, or the lead teacher is person in step #1, make an appointment to meet with Program Director or designee. - Step #4.
-If the concerns are not resolved in step #3, or the Program Director is the person in step #1, make an appointment to meet with DOE to register a formal complaint.
-Decisions are provided within five (5) school days.
+Step #1.
+Meet with the person with whom you have the complaint and attempt to resolve the issue within two (2) weeks of the incident.

+- Step #2.
+If the concerns are not resolved in step one, an informal discussion should take place with the instructor and/or Program Coordinator. - Step #3.
+If the concerns are not resolved in step #2, or the instructor is person in step #1, make an appointment to meet with Program Director or designee. - Step #4.
+If the concerns are not resolved in step #3, or the Program Director is the person in step #1, make an appointment to meet with the Chief Academic Officer (CAO).
+The student will be informed of the decision within ten (10) business days. - Step #5.
+If the concerns are not resolved in step #4, make an appointment to meet with, or write a formal letter to, the campus Chief Operating Officer (COO).
+The student will be informed of the decision within ten (10) business days.